 Krake v Auto Club Ins Ass'n, 333541 (February 22, 2018), lv den 915 NW2d 356 (2018).
 "Facilitation Agreement."
 Plaintiff was at mediation.
 She initially denied she had signed MSA.
-She admitted she did "pen" her signature on MSA.
-She explained she signed "fake initials," she had done so because her attorney told her MSA was not legally binding.
-Plaintiff said she did not believe MSA to be final resolution of case.
-She believed settlement amount was too low, and her case was worth \$300,000.
+She admitted she "penned" her signature on MSA.
+She said she signed "fake initials," she did so because her attorney told her MSA was not legally binding.
+Plaintiff said she did not believe MSA to be final resolution of case, settlement amount was too low, and case was worth \$300,000.
 Circuit Court enforced MSA.
 COA affirmed.
 Lesson: People unpredictable.
-Prepare for worst.Word "mediation" does not appear in opinion.
+Prepare for worst.
+Word "mediation" not in opinion.